NaveedHossain2026/rideau-canal-monitoring/README.md

 ## Scenario Overview

 Problem Statement: The Rideau Canal Skateway requires precise, real-time monitoring of ice thickness and surface temperature across multiple sections (Dow's Lake, Fifth Avenue, and the NAC) to ensure public safety and optimize maintenance.

+System Objectives:

+- Automate telemetry collection from remote locations.

+- Process data streams to determine "Safe," "Caution," or "Unsafe" conditions.

+- Provide a historical and real-time visual dashboard for officials and the public.